amboxer21/pytailf2/README.rst

-# pytailf2
+# tail
-An updated version of pytailf

 Introduction
 ============

-The author wrote the original pytailf but I am forking to update for python3.
-The owners name can be found in the setup script.
+My python implementaion of the linux tail command.

 Installation
 ============

-  pip install pytailf2
+  # To be written

 Usage